Matthew Tkachuk: Personal life

-Tkachuk is of Ukrainian descent on both his maternal and paternal sides; the surname "Tkachuk" translates to weaver in Ukrainian.
+As well as having American and Canadian roots, Tkachuk is of Ukrainian descent on both his maternal and paternal sides.
+The surname "Tkachuk" translates to weaver in Ukrainian.
 He is also of Irish ancestry on his paternal side.

-The Tkachuk family has been referred to as one branch of "a giant hockey family tree" and Tkachuk is related to several other current and former NHL players and league industry members through both his father's family, originally from Boston, Massachusetts, and his mother's family, originally from Winnipeg, Manitoba.

-Tkachuk is a first cousin once removed of former NHL player and current General Manager of the New Jersey Devils, Tom Fitzgerald, as well as a second cousin to Casey Fitzgerald and Casey's brother, Ryan, who plays in the AHL.
+The Tkachuk family has been referred to as one branch of "a giant hockey family tree" and Tkachuk is related to several other current and former NHL players and league industry members through both his father's family, originally from Boston, Massachusetts, and his mother's family, of Winnipeg, Manitoba.
+Tkachuk is a first cousin once removed of former NHL player and general manager, Tom Fitzgerald, as well as a second cousin to Casey Fitzgerald and Casey's brother, Ryan, who plays in the AHL.
 He is also a cousin of NHL player Kevin Hayes and his brother, the late Jimmy Hayes.
-Tkachuk's maternal uncle is NHL player agent Craig Oster, who represents numerous NHL players including Erik Karlsson, Mark Stone, and Evgeny Kuznetsov, as well as both Tkachuk and his brother.
+Tkachuk's maternal uncle is NHL player agent Craig Oster, who represents numerous NHL players, including Erik Karlsson, Mark Stone, and Evgeny Kuznetsov, as well as both Tkachuk and his brother.

 While in high school at Chaminade College Preparatory School, Tkachuk became friends with Jayson Tatum, as the two were placed in the same physical education class.
 In 2024, both Tkachuk and Tatum won their respective championship series (the 2024 Stanley Cup Final and 2024 NBA Finals, respectively) within a week of each other.
 Tkachuk became engaged to girlfriend Ellie Connell in April 2024.
 They were married in a ceremony in St. Louis in July 2025.
+On March 12, 2026, Tkachuk announced that they were expecting their first child while speaking with Sean Hannity; Tkachuk stated that they were not finding out the baby's sex until birth but was hoping for a boy.

+He has one child with his wife Ellie, a daughter born on April 13, 2026.

+In August 2025, Tkachuk was named to the President's Council on Sports, Fitness, and Nutrition alongside other NHL representatives such as NHL legend and Canadian Wayne Gretzky and commissioner Gary Bettman and representatives of other sports.
+The council is designed to help provide advice to the president on strategies and opportunities to expand participation in sports and physical fitness, with members serving two-year terms.

+Tkachuk and brother Brady launched a joint podcast called "Wingmen" which hosts guests and speak about topics.